-Another option: Needle felt the off white wool roving in a round-shaped cookie cutter until it is medium-firm, take out from the cutter and place it on the owl, continue to felt until it is firmly intact.
-Please reference video in the paper note above.
+Another option: Needle felt the off-white wool roving in a round-shaped cookie cutter until it is medium-firm, take out from the cutter and place it on the owl, and continue to felt until it is firmly intact.
+Please reference the video in the paper note above.

-- Draw and stitch some feathery outline on the tummy of the owl.
+- Draw and stitch some feathery outlines on the tummy of the owl.

-(1) Insert the tapestry needle at the bottom of the owl, with light blue embroidery floss and knot the floss end.
-The needle comes out at one the feathery outline.
+(1) Insert the tapestry needle at the bottom of the owl, with light blue embroidery floss, and knot the floss end.
+The needle comes out at one of the feathery outlines.

 (2) Pull the floss to hide the knot inside the owl’s body.
 Continue to sew up all the feathery outlines.